nf-core/rnaseq/docs/usage.md

 When using the --genome parameter (e.g. --genome GRCh37), you are referring to references from AWS-iGenomes.
 Please be aware that:

 - The igenomes file usage triggered by this option is outdated with respect to gene annotations.
 This can be particularly problematic for RNA-seq analysis, which relies on accurate gene annotation.
 - Some iGenomes references (e.g., GRCh38) point to annotation files that use gene symbols as the primary identifier.
-This can cause issues for downstream analysis, such as the nf-core [differential abundance workflow](https://nf-co.re/differentialabundance) workflow.
+This can cause issues for downstream analysis, such as the nf-core [differential abundance](https://nf-co.re/differentialabundance) workflow.

 We recommend that you provide reference files directly, via `--gtf` and `--fasta`, and that supplied GTF files do not use gene names as `gene_id`.
 :::